sjones4/euca/README.md

 * --endpoint-url : Specify the service endpoint
 * --profile      : Specify the AWS SDK profile to use (e.g. for credentials)

+For command completion with a bash shell run:

+    . <(euca completion)

 ### Configuration

 The CLI uses the AWS SDK which uses the usual environment variables: